Worldwide Guide to Women in Leadership

 1993-94 Deputy Minister of Labour and Social Welfare Mariana Manolova

-In 1995 she was mayorial candidate in Sofia, 2001 Presidential Candidate and the same year she became Chairperson of the Democratic Alliance.
+Mayoral candidate in Sofia 1995, Presidential Candidate 2001 and the same year she became Chairperson of the Democratic Alliance.
 Also known as Indsjovka or Injova. (b.
 1953-).

 1994-95 Deputy Premier, Minister of Economy and Finance Hristina Vucheva